citruspi/citruspi.io/_posts/2013-03-20-kali-on-chromebook.md

 ### SD Card

-_I have not tested these instructions yet - I\'ve only used my flash drive.
+_I have not tested these instructions yet - I've only used my flash drive.
 However, in theory, they should work.
-I\'d be grateful if someone tested this and reported back._
+I'd be grateful if someone tested this and reported back._

 {% highlight bash %}
 $ sudo cgpt repair /dev/mmcblk1